How to start a blog and find your first readers (part 2)

 Fill-in your details and complete payment.
 Don’t stress about extras like SEO toolkits or email marketing add-ons at checkout.
 You can always add those later.
 For now, just grab the hosting + domain.

-Step 4: Explore Your hPanel
+Step 4: explore your hPanel

 Once you’ve signed up, you’ll land in hPanel, Hostinger’s custom dashboard.
 This is your control center, where you’ll manage everything from hosting to domains, backups, and performance settings.